J-Stewart-bot/art-arena-2.0/README.md

 ---

-This project was created in 2 weeks by Terrence Kuiper & Justin Stewart as part of their final project of the 2019 Lighthouse Labs Bootcamp (Victoria, BC, CANADA)
+This project was created in 2 weeks by Terrence Kuiper & Justin Stewart as part of their final project of the 2019 Lighthouse Labs Bootcamp (Victoria, BC, CANADA).

+Post bootcamp, Laurent Debacker has joined the crew.

 ---